Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 ModalWX is an in-house app development tool
 that Khitchdee is releasing as open source for app developers at large.
-We want to encourage devs to evaluate modal GUIs and develop modal GUI apps.
+We want to encourage devs to evaluate modal GUIs for their workstation apps.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-15-2022)